mui/material-ui/docs/src/pages/guides/migration-v4/migration-v4.md

   +import AlertTitle from '@material-ui/core/AlertTitle';
   ```

+  You can use the [`moved-lab-modules` codemod](https://github.com/mui-org/material-ui/tree/HEAD/packages/material-ui-codemod#moved-lab-modules) for automatic migration.

 ### Autocomplete

 - Move the component from the lab to the core.
 The component is now stable.